Trenton Tackles NJ's Foreclosure Rate, Down But Still Highest In Nation

-One key measure would codify a mediation program instituted in the wake of the housing crisis.
+One key measure (A-664) would codify a mediation program instituted in the wake of the housing crisis.
 This popular program fell victim to budgetary problems until the Murphy administration revised and reinvigorated it.
 Recently it has resulted in four in 10 mediated cases being resolved through loan modification, short sale, or other strategies.
 Enacting the program into law would make it more secure and let all parties understand its rules.

 Under the bill, a lender would have to provide a homeowner with written notice of the option to participate in mediation when first providing notice of the intent to foreclose and again on the filing of a foreclosure complaint.
 Eligible homeowners could request a mediation session with a lender and receive help during that meeting process from a counselor specializing in foreclosure prevention and default mitigation.